 CloudMagic comes to us from a developer of the same name, the folks who previously offered a zippy way to search through Gmail, Twitter, Exchange, Dropbox, and many other accounts.
+That app has since been removed, but you can check out Ryan's review of CloudMagic from a few years ago for an in-depth look.
 Read More

 Finally, after many months of waiting, the official Twitter client for Android has received an update that adds some long-awaited functionality, like push notifications and the ability to seamlessly transition between multiple accounts.

 You can enable push notifications by heading into the Settings menu and tapping "automatic refresh," then selecting the type of updates that you want to notified of.

 The update also brings about "a bunch of other improvements and bug fixes" according to the official Twitter blog.

 You can grab the update now from the Android Market, or by hitting the widget below.